Skip to main content

 To meet the specific needs of people with disabilities during their mobility, the granting of additional funding on top of the Erasmus+ mobility grant is designed to facilitate their participation.

-Please contact the International Relations Department (SRI) to help you fill in the application form for additional funding.
+Please contact the International Relations Office (SRI) to help you fill in the application form for additional funding.

 You are also welcome to consult the inclusivemobility website, an online tool on the accessibility of higher education establishments developed by the Erasmus Student Network (ESN).